Last-mile delivery

 The UPS Store

 The 4,500+ UPS Store franchise locations are a huge differentiator for UPS.
 The franchisees that run these stores are the predominant pack-and-ship professionals across North America.
 This network of stores (similar to Parcel Shops in Europe) allows UPS to funnel all shippers and consumers to store locations to fulfill and satisfy any type of shipping or e-commerce-related service.
-The UPS Store is the dominant returns service provider/access point in the USA and, unlike many third-party access points, can also generate significant outbound parcel revenue.
+The UPS Store is the dominant returns service provider and access point in the USA, and unlike many third-party access points, it can also generate significant outbound parcel revenue.

 FedEx Office

-The 1,800 FedEx Office locations are mostly rebranded Kinko’s copies locations that provide copiers, business printers, and pack-and-ship services.
+The 1,800 FedEx Office locations are mostly rebranded Kinko’s copy locations that provide copiers, business printers, and pack-and-ship services.
 In recent years, FedEx has been transitioning the focus of these stores from business services to support consumer-based e-commerce services.
-This e-commerce focus for FedEx Office is further being demonstrated as FedEx opens 500 new FedEx Office locations inside Walmart Superstore locations to cater to the e-commerce customer/consumer.
+This e-commerce focus for FedEx Office is further demonstrated as FedEx opens 500 new FedEx Office locations inside Walmart Superstore locations to cater to e-commerce customers.
 As with the UPS stores, they have the advantage of generating parcel revenue.

 FedEx Delivery Manager and UPS My Choice